 Your child is NOT to approach the dog to interact with her without one of you being RIGHT with him.
 No exceptions!

 Since one of you is always around when your child is around the dog, you can enforce this with one warning if your child forgets.
-Over time your dog will understand when your child approaches she will not be assaulted since you intervened in each and every situation.
-Note: Your child is allowed to walk by the dog, but he is not to touch her unless you are *RIGHT* with him.
+Over time, your dog will understand that she will not be assaulted when your child approaches since you intervened in every situation.
+Note: Your child can walk by the dog, but he is not to touch her unless you are RIGHT with him.

-The dog is going to bump the child once in awhile, especially when she’s excited.
+The dog is going to bump the child once in a while, especially when she’s excited.
 This is going to happen between dogs and toddlers.
 Try not to allow them both to be in narrow areas of the house at the same time.
-Ask your child to stand still and let the dog go by or ask him to come to you while your dog does a stand/wait.
+Ask your child to stand still, let the dog go by, or ask him to come to you while your dog does a stand/wait.
 You can also re-direct her (or him) in a different direction.
-Having a fully obedience trained w/commands and signals helps a great deal in this situation.
+Having a fully obedience trained w/commands and signals help a great deal in this situation.

 Your child is *NEVER* to be left alone in a room with the dog.

 I don’t care how nice the dog is or isn’t, or how quickly you’re leaving the room.
-If you have to leave a room, either your child or the dog comes with you; OR you put up a baby gate to separate the two.
+If you have to leave a room, either your child or the dog comes with you–even if the child is asleep; OR you put up a baby gate to separate the two.
 Make it a game where your child has to find you or encourage him to look at something together.
-He could forget what he’s doing and make an error, thus blowing the dog’s trust in you to keep her safe, and the child’s trust in you as a leader.
+He could forget what he’s doing and make an error, thus blowing the dog’s trust in you to keep her safe and the child’s trust in you as a leader.

 Dog toys appear when he goes to bed.
-They are played with and then put away so nobody forgets and blows it.
-Dogs can be very possessive animals so why chance a bad encounter.
-Mark all of the dog’s toys with a little vanilla and teach her she’s not to pick up anything that isn’t scented with vanilla.
+They are played with and then put away, so nobody forgets and blows it.
+Dogs can be very possessive animals, so why chance a bad encounter.
+Mark all of the dog’s toys with a little vanilla and teach her she’s not to pick up anything scented with vanilla.
 Your dog will learn this quickly just by telling her to Leave It when she sniffed anything without vanilla on it.
 You need to be stringent about this and consistent in order not to have issues.

 Teach your child how to touch the dog.

-Make it part of family stuff by talking about how Big Men are kind to animals, touch animals gently, etc. While you are doing this make sure you’re *RIGHT THERE* with him to guide him into doing the right thing.
+Make it part of family stuff by talking about how Big Men are kind to animals, touch animals gently, etc. While you are doing this, make sure you’re *RIGHT THERE* with him to guide him into doing the right thing.
 This makes the dog feel happy and safe, too.
-You child will end up being *great* with friends’ dogs too.
+Your child will end up being *great* with friends’ dogs too.

 Remember, the responsibility for safety is with YOU, not the toddler or the dog.
-So if you KNOW your child may be apt to bother the dog, fall on him, etc., it is your responsibility to keep the dog AND the child safe, through training and management.
+So if you KNOW your child may be apt to bother the dog, fall on him, etc., it is your responsibility to keep the dog AND the child safe through training and management.
 It’s a heavy responsibility and can get old sometimes, I know.
-But if you do what has been suggested now, your dog will thank you now, your child will thank you when he’s grown, and you won’t have to spend some nasty evening in the ER where your child’s face is full of stitches and you needing to make the decision whether to put your dog down.
+But if you do what has been suggested now, your dog will thank you now, your child will thank you when he’s grown, and you won’t have to spend some nasty evening in the ER where your child’s face is full of stitches, and you need to decide whether to put your dog down.